confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 * Streaming query on a table
 * Point-in-time query on a stream
 * Point-in-time query on a table
-* Transient queries defined by any of the above
 * CTAS/CSAS defined by any of the above

 *Note that not all of these query forms need to be supported (initially, or ever), but a sensible design should allow for all of them with minimal ambiguity.*